malcolmgroves/FluentQuery/README.markdown

 In addition to the common query operations mentioned above, FluentQuery supports operations specific to the type being queried.
 For example, if you are querying for strings, you have operations such as StartsWith, EndsWith, Contains, etc.

-FLuentQuery has type-specific query operatiosn for Strings, Chars, Pointers and others.
+FluentQuery has type-specific query operations for Strings, Chars, Pointers and others.
 The latest list of type-specific query operations is on the [wiki](https://github.com/malcolmgroves/FluentQuery/wiki/Type-specific-Operations)

 Back Story